zilder/tuple_fdw/README.md

 ## Using

-When creating foreign table using `tuple_fdw` the following parameter are avaliable:
+When creating foreign table using `tuple_fdw` the following options are avaliable:

 * `filename`: path to the storage file; if file doesn't exist it will be created automatically;
 * `use_mmap`: use `mmap` for reading data rather than `fread`; in heavy concurrent read workload it might be more efficient to use mmap;
-* `sorted` specifies columns by which the dataset is ordered; it may help building more efficient execution plans which imply ordering.
+* `sorted` specifies columns by which the dataset is ordered; it may help building more efficient execution plans which imply ordering;
+* `lz4_acceleration`: specific `lz4` parameter responsible for performance; the higher value the faster compression/decompression and the lower compression ratio.

 ## Example